-With a population of 119 million by 2025 and GDP growth of nearly 6% per year, the Philippines offers significant market development potential.
+With a population of 119 million by 2025 and GDP growth of nearly six percent per year, the Philippines offers significant market development potential.

-Currently New Zealand attracts only 10,000 visitor arrivals or 11% of the total 82,000 arrivals to Australasia in 2013.
+Currently New Zealand attracts only 10,000 visitor arrivals or eleven percent of the total 82,000 arrivals to Australasia in 2013.
 There is clearly a significant opportunity to grow market share.
-With organic growth the market is anticipated to increase to 20,000 arrivals, but with further development of air connections the market could be stimulated to over 30,000 by 2025.
+With organic growth the market is anticipated to increase to 20,000 arrivals, but with the development of the continuation of improved air connections the market could be stimulated to over 30,000 by 2025.
 Further stimulation would be available with the introduction of market development and promotional programmes.

-High Net Worth Individuals are anticipated to grow by 60% over the next decade and therefore offer opportunities to develop products for the high value end of the market.
+High Net Worth Individuals are anticipated to grow by sixty percent over the next decade and therefore offer opportunities to develop product for the high value end of the market.

-2025 Organic 2025 Accelerated 6 Ambitious Forecast visitor arrivals 20,075 Forecast visitor arrivals 25,565 Forecast visitor arrivals 30,279 Average annual growth 5.61% Average annual growth 7.76% Average annual growth 9.29% Forecast market share 0.48% Forecast market share 0.56% Forecast market share 0.59% Forecast visitor spend \$49m Forecast visitor spend \$62m Forecast visitor spend \$74m
+2025 Organic 2025 Accelerated Ambitious Forecast visitor arrivals 20,075 Forecast visitor arrivals 25,565 Forecast visitor arrivals 30,279 Average annual growth 5.61% Average annual growth 7.76% Average annual growth 9.29% Forecast market share 0.48% Forecast market share 0.56% Forecast market share 0.59% Forecast visitor spend \$49m Forecast visitor spend \$62m Forecast visitor spend \$74m